Reactive Proximity Data Structures for Graphs: Nearest-neighbor data structure

+Initially, we are given an $n$-node graph $G=(V,E)$ and a subset $P\subseteq V$ of sites.
+As mentioned, the runtime analysis depends on the size of the separators.
+Henceforth, we consider that $G$ is undirected, has positive edge weights, and comes from a hereditary graph class with $O(n^c)$-size separators for some constant $c$ with $0<c<1$ (the analysis is slightly different when $c=0$).
-We consider undirected graphs with nonnegative edge weights.
-We begin by describing the concept of a separator hierarchy.

-Recall that a \emph{separator} in a given $n$-vertex graph is a subset $\mathcal{S}$ of nodes such that the removal of $\mathcal{S}$ (and its incident edges) partitions the remaining graph into two disjoint subgraphs (with no edges from one to the other), each of size at most $2n/3$.
-It is allowed for these subgraphs to be disconnected; that is, removing $\mathcal{S}$ can partition the remaining graph into more than two connected components, as long as those components can be grouped into two subgraphs that are each of size at most $2n/3$.
+We begin by reviewing the concept of a separator hierarchy.
+Recall that a \emph{separator} in a given $n$-vertex graph is a subset $S$ of nodes such that the removal of $S$ (and its incident edges) partitions the remaining graph into two disjoint subgraphs (with no edges from one to the other), each of size at most $2n/3$.
+It is allowed for these subgraphs to be disconnected; that is, removing $S$ can partition the remaining graph into more than two connected components, as long as those components can be grouped into two subgraphs that are each of size at most $2n/3$.
 A \emph{separator hierarchy} is the result of recursively subdividing a graph by using separators.
-Note that since children have size at most $2/3$ the size of the parent, the separator hierarchy is a binary tree of $O(\log n)$ height.
+Since children have size at most $2/3$ the size of the parent, the separator hierarchy is a binary tree of $O(\log n)$ height.

-Small separators are necessary for the efficiency of our data structure.
-As we mentioned, the analysis will depend on the size of the separators for a particular graph family, which we denote by $S(n)$, and which we assume to be of the form $n^c$ with $0<c<1$ (because, e.g., forests have separators of size one, and that changes the analysis).

-The reactive nearest-neighbor data structure that we describe in this section yields the following theorem. \begin{theorem} Given an $n$-node graph from a graph family with separators of size $S(n)=n^c$, with $0<c<1$, which can be constructed in $O(n)$ time, it is possible to initialize a reactive data structure that uses $O(nS(n))$ space, in $O(nS(n))$ time, that answers nearest-neighbor queries in $O(S(n))$ time and updates in $O(S(n)\log n)$ time.
-Alternatively, the data structure could have $O(nS(n)\log n)$ initialization time, $O(S(n))$ query time, and $O(S(n)\log\log n)$ update time. \end{theorem}